Apply for Services

-If your documentation was determined to be sufficient for the ODA to provide accommodations, you will receive a letter of accommodation after attending the ODA intake appointment.
-You must then take this letter to your instructors and discuss the accommodations before they can be implemented.
+If your documentation was determined to be sufficient for the ODA to determine eligibility, you will receive a letter of reasonable accommodation after attending the ODA intake appointment.
+You must then take this letter to your instructors and discuss the it before they can be implemented.
 It is your responsibility to distribute the letters to your professors.
-Your accommodations begin once you have discussed them with your instructors.
+Your services begin once you have discussed them with your instructors.
 They are not retroactive and cannot be applied to any previous tests, quizzes, assignments, absences or coursework.

-Remember, you must complete the Accommodation Request Form [pdf], or submit the request online to receive your accommodation letters each semester.
+Remember, you must complete the Reasonable Accommodation Request Form [pdf], or submit the request online to receive your letters each semester.

 Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to the Office of Disability Accommodation (ODA) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
 Documentation received will be considered in determining whether a student is disabled as defined by the ADA, and therefore entitled to reasonable accommodation.

 To simplify the process the following forms may be used for the some types of disabilities or a formal letter may be created as long as it contains all of the elements listed below: